Rodeffs/BG3_Builds/builds.md

 * NOTE: Thief Rogue is needed to be able to use Bonus Attack from Great Weapon Master
 * Equipment:
     * Act 1: Strange Conduit Ring
-    * Act 2: Shar's Spear of Evening (or Selune's Spear of Night), Shadow-Cloaked Ring, Killer's Sweetheart, Covert Cowl
+    * Act 2: Shar's Spear of Evening (or Selune's Spear of Night), Shadow-Cloaked Ring, Killer's Sweetheart, Covert Cowl, Dark Justiciar Helmet
     * Act 3: Bhaalist Armour, Craterflesh Gloves, Nyrulna, The Dead Shot, Shade-Slayer Cloak, Sarevok's Horned Helmet
 * EXPLANATION: Prior to battle, Pact Bind a spear or a trident and wear it with two hands.
 In combat, cast Darkness on enemies and hide in it yourself with Bonus Action.
 On the next turn (or on the same if you have Action Surge) attack the enemies thrice (twice on Honour Mode) and then again hide in Darkness with Bonus Action.
 With a 1d6 spear and 20 CHR a single critical strike will deal 96~126 damage without accounting for other equipment